AndrewAPAC/alx-common/README.md

 Originally designed to simplify and standardize automation scripts, reporting jobs, monitoring pipelines, and operational tooling across real-world production environments.
+The aim of `alx-common` is to reduce hard coding and duplication of snippets.

 Too many times, I have seen developers share code to 'send an email'.
 Then the `mailhost` changes and there are 200 scripts to fix.
 Or a shell script is copied and something edited to create a wrapper to start a python script.
+Or the same code is used over and over to set up logging or read a configuration file coupled with a lot of hard coding an inconsistencies.

 Bad practice is endemic in the developer community as there are too many coders adopting a cut-and-paste mentality.

+The name comes from my company, ALX Solutions which is no longer in operation.

 ---